bgachara/bgachara.github.io/posts/databases.md

     - This allows the DBMS to find the version that is visible to a particular txn at runtime.
     - Indexes always point to the head of the chain.
   - Different storage schemes determine where/what to store for each version

 - Approach:
   - Append-Only Storage
+    - All the physical versions of a logical tuple are stored in the same table space, with versions being inter-mixed.
     - new versions are appended to the same table space.
-      - on every update, append a new version of the tuple into an empty space in the table.
+    - On every update, append a new version of the tuple into an empty space in the table.
     - Version chain ordering
       - Oldest to newest
+        - Append new version at the end of the chain.
+        - Must traverse chain on look-ups.
       - Newest to Oldest
+        - Must update index pointers for very new version.
+        - Do not have to traverse chain on look-ups.

   - Time-Travel Storage
     - Old versions are copied to separate table space.
+    - On every update, copy the current version to the time-travel, update pointers.
+    - Overwrite master version on the main table and update pointers.

   - Delta Storage
+    - On every update, copy only the column values that were modified to the delta storage and overwrite the master version.
     - Original values of the modified attributes are copied into a separate delta record space.
-      - Overwrite the master version
-      - Store the delta values.
+    - Transactions can recreate old versions by applying the delta in reverse order.

 - Garbage Collection
   - DBMS needs to remove reclaimable physical versions from the database over time
     - No active txn in the DBMS can see that version
-    - the version was created by an aborted txn
+    - The version was created by an aborted txn

-  - Two additional desgin decisions
+  - Two additional design decisions
     - How to look for expired versions
     - How to decide when it is safe to reclaim memory.

   - Approach:
     - Tuple-level
-      - Find old versions by examining tuples directly
+      - Find old versions by examining tuples directly.
       - Background Vacuuming.
         - Separate threads periodically scan the table and look for reclaimable versions.
 Works with any storage.
         - Dirty Block bitMap.
       - Cooperative Cleaning.
-        - worker threads ideally scan reclaimable versions as they traverse tuples on operations.
+        - Worker threads ideally scan reclaimable versions as they traverse tuple version chains on operations.
-        - only works with Oldest to Newest
+        - Only works with Oldest to Newest

     - Transactions level GC
       - Each txn keeps track of its read/write set
       - On commit/abort, the txn provides this information to a centralized vacuum worker.
       - DBMS periodically dtermines when all versions created by a finished txn are no longer visible.

   - Index management
     - Primary key indexes point to version chain head
       - How often the DBMS must update the pkey index depends on whether the system creates new versions when a tuple is updated.
       - If a txn updates a tuple's pkey attributes then this is treated as a DELETE followed by an INSERT.
     - Secondary Indexes are more complicated.
     *READ WHY UBER SWITCHED FROM POSTGRES TO MYSQL*
       - Approach:
         - Logical Pointers
           - use a fixed indentifier per tuple that does not change
           - requires an extra indirection layer
           - Primary Key vs Tuple Id
         - Physical Pointers
           - Use the physical address to the version chain head.

     - MVCC Indexes
       - MVCC DBMS indexes usually do not store version information about tuples with their keys
         - exception: Index-organized tables(MySQL)
-        - Every index must support deuplicate keys from different snapshots
+      - Every index must support deduplicate keys from different snapshots
         - the same key may point to different logical tuples in different snapshots.
+      - MVCC duplicate key problem.
+        - Each index underlying data structure must support the storage of non-unique keys.
+        - Use additional execution logic to perform conditional inserts for pkey/unique indexes, atomically check whether the key exists and then insert.
+        - Workers may get back multiple entries for a single fetch, they must follow the pointers to find the proper physical tuple.
+      - MVCC Deletes
+        - The DBMS physically deletes a tuple from the database only when all versions of a logically deleted tuple are not visible.
+        - If a tuple is deleted, then there cannot be a new version of that tuple after the newest version, no write-write conflicts / first-writer wins.
+        - We need a way to denote a tuple has been logically deleted at some point in time.
+        - Approaches:
+          - Deleted Flag.
+            - Maintain a flag to indicate that the logical tuple has been delted after the newest physical version.
+            - Can either be in tuple header or a separate column.
+          - Tombstone Tuple.
+            - Create an empty physical version to indicate that a logical tuple is deleted.
+            - Use a separate pool for tombstone tuples with only a special bit pattern in version chain pointer to reduce the storage overhead.
   - Transaction-level
     - Txns keep track of their old versions os the DBMS does not have to scan tuples to determine visibility

 ## Database Logging and Shadow Paging

 - Crash Recovery
-  - Recovery algorithms are techniques to ensure database consistency, transaction atomiticy and durability despite dailures
+  - Recovery algorithms are techniques to ensure database consistency, transaction atomiticy and durability despite failures
   - Recovery algorithms have two parts
     - Actions during normal txn processing to ensure that the DBMS can recover from a failure.
     - Actions after a failure to recover the database to a state that ensures atomicity, consistency and durability.

-- DBMS is divided into different components based on the underlying storage device
+- DBMS is divided into different components based on the underlying storage device.
+- We want high performance hence want to write to volatile storage.
+- Allow dirty pages in the buffer pool for performance with buffer pool replacement policy dictating flush to non-volatile storage.

   - Volatile
-    - data does not persist after power loss or program exit
+    - Data does not persist after power loss or program exit
     - DRAM, SRAM
   - Non-volatile
-    - data persists after power loss and program exit
+    - Data persists after power loss and program exit
     - HDD, SDD
   - Stable Storage
-    - a non-existent form of non-volatile storage that survives all possible failure scenarios
+    - A non-existent form of non-volatile storage that survives all possible failure scenarios
 - We must also classify the different types of failures that the DBMS needs to handle.

 - Failure Classification
   - Transaction Failures
     - Logical Errors
-      - txn cannot complete due to internal error condition(integrity constraint violation)
+      - Txn cannot complete due to internal error condition(integrity constraint violation)
     - Internal State Errors
       - DBMS must terminate an active transaction due to an error condition(deadlock)

   - System Failures
     - Software Failures
-      - problem with the OS or DBMS implementation(divide-by-zero exception)
+      - Problem with the OS or DBMS implementation(divide-by-zero exception)
     - Hardware Failure
       - Computer hosting the DBMS crashes.
       - Fail-stop Assumption: Non-volatile storage contents assumed to not be corrupted by system crash.

   - Storage media Failures
     - Non-repairable Hardware Failure
-      - a head crash or similar disk failure destroys all or part of non-volatile storage
+      - A head crash or similar disk failure destroys all or part of non-volatile storage
-      - destruction is assumed to be detectable, (disk controller use checksums to detect failures)
+      - Destruction is assumed to be detectable, (disk controller use checksums to detect failures)
     - No DBMS can recover from this!
 Database must be restored from archived versions.

 - Observation
   - The DBs primary storage location is on volatile storage but it is slower than volatile storage.Use volatile memory for faster access
     - First copy target record into memory